 Alternatives Assessment Partnerships bring together environmental organizations, industry leaders, academia, and others to evaluate the environmental and health impacts of potential alternatives to problematic chemicals.
 The outcome of an Alternatives Assessments Partnership provides industry with the information they need to choose safer chemicals.
 This informed substitution enables the move to safer chemicals, while minimizing the likelihood of unintended consequences.
 Informed substitution analysis evaluates the hazards of alternative chemicals, during the relevant phases in the product life cycle, to ensure that substitutes are safer based on their health and environmental profiles.

 Alternatives Assessment Methodology

 Alternatives Assessments are used by the Office of Pollution Prevention and Toxics (OPPT) in EPA's Office of Chemical Safety and Pollution Prevention (OCSPP) to seek safer alternatives.
-Currently, Chemical Action Plans are the primary source for identifying chemical candidates for risk management and specifying actions EPA proposes to further evaluate the chemicals and address risks.
-Alternatives assessments are one of the risk management approaches that may be specified.
+DfE Alternatives Assessments are conducted as risk management actions when warranted for TSCA Work Plan Chemicals.
+They have also been conducted under Chemical Action Plans.
 By identifying and evaluating the safety of alternative chemicals, this approach can encourage industry to move to safer alternatives, it can complement regulatory action by showing that safer and higher functioning alternatives are available, or it can point out the limitations to chemical substitution for a particular use.